XTLS/Xray-docs-next/docs/en/config/transports/splithttp.md

 Uses HTTP chunked-transfer encoding for download, and multiple HTTP requests for upload.

-Can be deployed on CDNs that do not support WebSocket, but there are still some requirements:
+Can be deployed on CDNs that do not support WebSocket, but there is still one requirement:

-- The CDN must support HTTP chunked transfer encoding in a streaming fashion, no response buffering.
+**The CDN must support HTTP chunked transfer encoding in a streaming fashion**, no response buffering.
 The transport will send the `X-Accel-Buffering: no` response header, but only some CDNs respect this.
 If the connection hangs, most likely this part does not work.

-- The CDN must disable caching, or caching should include the query string in cache key.

-Download performance should be similar to WebSocket, but upload is limited.
+This transport serves the same purpose as Meek (support non-WS CDN).
+It has the above streaming requirement to the CDN so that download can be much faster than (v2fly) Meek, close to WebSocket performance.
+The upload is also optimized, but still much more limited than WebSocket.

 Like WebSocket transport, SplitHTTP parses the `X-Forwarded-For` header for logging.